arun-1312/arun-1312/README.md

 # Hey there!
 I'm Arun 👋

-I'm currently doing my B.Tech in Computer Science Engineering at SRM Institute of Science and Technology, Kattankulathur — with a CGPA of 8.91 (so far 😅).
+I'm currently doing my B.Tech in Computer Science Engineering at SRM Institute of Science and Technology.
 I’m someone who loves building things, learning by doing, and exploring the real-world side of tech beyond just theory.

 ---